-I really enjoy working with the students and my lectures, they're very helpful, the lecturers are very supportive.
+I really enjoy working with the students and my lecturers, they're very helpful, the lecturers are very supportive.
 Everyone is very supportive here; students are also very helpful.
 We all work as a team here.

 My advice for people who want to come and study at MIT is don't wait.
 If you think you want to study just start, I really enjoy it.
 Come and study.”